 IChemE journals, including Chemical Engineering Research and Design, were first published in 1923 and are the official journals of the European Federation of Chemical Engineering (EFCE).
 The Chemical Engineer (tce) magazine celebrated its 800th issue in 2008 and the Loss Prevention Bulletin remains a leading source of international process safety case studies.

 5. Award winning careers campaign

-Since the launch of whynotchemeng in 2001, applications and admissions to study chemical engineering at UK universities have doubled.
-There are now a record number of students studying chemical engineering in the UK with figures rising to 2201 in 2012, where there was over 13,500 applications to study chemical engineering.
-IChemE also supported the Big Bang young scientists and engineers fair and the work of the Science Council and Engineering UK.
+Since the launch of whynotchemeng in 2001, applications to study chemical engineering at UK universities have trebled.
+There is now a record number of students studying chemical engineering in the UK. whynotchemeng is funded by IChemE, industry and universities, with classroom resources and careers literature used in schools and colleges around the world.

 6. Recognising innovation and achievement

 IChemE Awards have been recognising international chemical engineering innovation and achievement since 1994.
 Covering every aspect of the profession, the Institution’s global awards programme attracts entries from all over the world and national events have now also been established in Malaysia and Singapore.

 IChemE launched a campaign to boost the number of female experts at the senior level of the profession.
 We also campaigned against strict migration rules, which harm universities and industry.